Ft. Lauderdale Hit and Run Attorney

 It is a legal requirement that if you are involved in a vehicle accident, that you stop and exchange contact information, insurance information and get medical assistance for any injured individuals.
 If you fail to do so, you will be sought out by law enforcement, and when caught, charges of leaving the scene of an accident will most likely be the result.
 This is a very serious legal problem, and it is critical that you contact a Fort Lauderdale criminal attorney if you are facing this situation.

-Do not wait to seek legal counsel!
-Call Hager & Schwartz, P.A. to obtain immediate defense if you are facing a hit and run charge.
+Do not wait to seek legal counsel.
+Call Hager & Schwartz, P.A. to discuss your case with a Fort Lauderdale hit and run lawyer immedialtey!